angelsl/ev3-source/docs/index.md

 <!-- **Note:** NUS Wi-Fi may be having connection issues from time to time.
 If you see a "Status: Failed" message in the Wi-Fi menu entry for NUS_STU, try toggling the Wi-Fi off and on again.
 It may take multiple attempts at this.
 Alternatively, you may use a personal hotspot or other connection methods. -->

-> **Alternative connection methods**
+> **Troubleshooting**
 >
-> If connecting to WiFi does not work for some reason, please ask for help, but you may also try the following:
+> If connecting to WiFi does not work for some reason, please **ask for help in the forum**.
 >
-> The EV3 can also connect to your computer/phone over USB or Bluetooth.
+> Alternatively, the EV3 can also connect to your computer/phone over USB or Bluetooth.
 (The benefit of Bluetooth is, of course, that it is wireless, but it may be slightly less reliable.)
 >
-> To connect your EV3 to the Internet via Bluetooth, follow [these instructions](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/).
+> * To connect your EV3 to the Internet via Bluetooth, follow [these instructions](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/).
 >
-> _Note: Bluetooth connection sharing is reported to no longer work with Windows 10.
+>   _Note: Bluetooth connection sharing no longer works with Windows 10 onwards.
 It remains working for macOS and Android.
 If you cannot use Bluetooth connection sharing, please use an alternative method._
 >
-> To connect your EV3 via the USB wire provided, you can follow [these instructions](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-usb/).
+> To connect your EV3 via the USB wire provided, follow [these instructions](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-usb/).

 Once you have connected successfully, you should see your EV3's local IP address on the top left-hand corner of the EV3's screen.
 In this case, it's `192.168.139.113`.
 This means you are connected.

 ![](images/ev3/ip.png)

-### Pairing the EV3 to Source Academy
+### Registering your EV3 with Source Academy

-Everyone on the team will have to do the following steps to link their team's EV3 with their Source Academy account.
-There are two methods to pair the EV3, feel free to choose whichever method is most convenient for you.
+Everyone on the team will have to **individually** link their team's EV3 with their own Source Academy account.

+There are two methods to register the EV3:

-#### Method: Scanning a QR code
+#### Method 1: Scanning a QR code

 On a computer/mobile device (the latter is preferred because of a better camera):